desertwitch/nAFP-unRAID/README.md

 Copyrights NUT: macester, gfjardim, dmacias72, SimonF

-Copyrights UNRAID plugin system: Dan Landon, Bergware International, Lime Technology
+Copyrights UNRAID Plugin System: Dan Landon, Bergware International, Lime Technology

-This project continues to be licensed under GPL2/GPL3 - see LICENSE files for information!
+This project continues to be licensed under GPL2 and/or GPL3 - see LICENSE files for information!